1962

 This day at the Fox, she met the producer, the director and the screenwriter of "Something's Got to Give".

 The shooting which should start on Monday, April 9 was postponed on Monday, April 23, mainly partly because of the screenplay's issue.
+The movie was due to be released in October 1962.

 "Something's Got to Give" was thought as a remake of "My Favourite Wife", a very popular comedy of 1940 with Cary Grant, telling the story of a shipwrecked woman everyone thought she was dead, and who reappeared years later to discover that her husband had remarried.